Dr. Shannon Bainbridge

-Sonia is a third-year undergraduate student in the Faculty of Health Sciences.
+Sonia is a fourth-year undergraduate student in the Faculty of Health Sciences.
 Sonia started volunteering with the Placenta Lab in the summer of 2018 and continued with her UROP project, looking at the use of synoptic reporting to standardize placental pathology reports.
-Sonia is excited to continue working on various projects in the lab and participating in outreach activities.
+Sonia is excited to continue working on various projects within the lab and participate in outreach activities.
 Outside of the lab, Sonia enjoys working at the Health Sciences Mentoring Centre, dancing and searching for the best shawarma in the city.